pyladies/project-communications/user-manual-for-me/user-manual-for-me-template.md

 ### Things I'd like to gain from working on PyLadies Project Communications *

-lorem
+1. Improving my organizing and writing skills

 ### Times / hours I'd like to work on PyLadies Project Communications activities *

-Between [9am -11am, Monday - Friday]
+Between [4:30pm - 5:30 pmam, Monday - Friday]

 ### Things I love *

-lorem
+1. Sports
+2. Arts
+3. Organizing

 ### Other things to know about me *

-lorem
+***